 Conclusion

-In this lecture we have discovered that there are many equally valid, but conflicting viewpoints, all which shape our world view and make us who we are.
-Authors of many seminal capitalist or environmental works are still both claiming that they were right all along and we are facing the best times ever or global meltdown, depending on what they predicted in the first place.
+In this lecture we have discovered that there are many conflicting viewpoints, all which shape our world view and make us who we are.
+Authors of many seminal ‘boomer’ or ‘doomer’ works are still both claiming that they were right all along and we are facing the best times ever or global meltdown, depending on what they predicted in the first place.
 But the fact remains that whatever modelling we do, we cannot always predict all of what the future will hold.

 This lecture will invite you to ask, “Why do I pick this particular narrative framework, and not that one?”.
-“Why do others make entirely different choices?”.
+“Why do other people make entirely different choices?”.
 “Given that this is the case, how do we communicate with those who operate on different narratives, and how do we undertake joint actions?”

 References